 We are bankruptcy attorneys located in Middletown, Ohio.
 We specialize in chapter 7 bankruptcy and chapter 13 bankruptcy.

 The most common filings for bankruptcy are chapter 7 and chapter 13.
-Chapter 7 will wipe out all your unsecured debt (credit cards, medical debts, utilities, etc.).
+Chapter 7 will wipe out all your unsecured debt (credit cards, medical fees, utilities, etc.).
 You can also keep your house and vehicle in chapter 7, as long as your current on payments.
 Chapter 7 is a straight bankruptcy, referred to as a liquidation bankruptcy.
 This will stop all collection proceedings including phone calls, mailings, garnishments and court proceedings.
 As many as 65% of consumer bankruptcy filings in the U.S. are chapter 7.
+Under a Chapter 7, any debt incurred to a spouse or former spouse that is incurred during a divorce by agreement, decree or court order is not dischargable.
+If any assets are recovered, these debts are paid before most of the other debts.

 Chapter 13 is a repayment plan.
 It is referred to as a wage earner.
 You must have a reliable source of income so that you can repay all or a portion of your debt.
 Chapter 13 will stop a foreclosure or repossession as well.
 It is designed to help you retain your home or vehicle if your behind.
-You will repay 1% to 100% of your debt, depending on your individual situation.
-This will last a minimum of three years and max of five years.
+You will repay 1% to 100% of your unsecured debt, depending on the individuals situation.
+This will last a minimum of three years and maximum of five years.
 During this time it will be up to the creditors to file claim in order to be paid during the case.
+Under a Chapter 13, the debtor may receive a discharge from obligations incurred as part of the divorce if certain conditions are met.

 For more information check out our website at www.middletown-bankruptcy.com.